Cerebras/modelzoo/modelzoo/transformers/pytorch/t5/README.md

 <p align="center">
     Flow-charts for the training procedure for the T5 models.
 Files in bold are scripts to be run, along with short explanations of the steps involved.
 </p>

-## Key features from CSoft platform

-* In [Layer Pipelined execution](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode), T5 models support [Variable Tensor Shape (VTS)](https://docs.cerebras.net/en/latest/wsc/general/sparse-input.html) configurations.
-At a high-level, this means that we can take advantage of Cerebras hardware's differences from GPU's to perform operations on different sized sequences in parallel, without requiring padding tokens.
-This reduces the amount of time spent on computations that are never used in the end.
-For more details, see [\[4\]](https://www.cerebras.net/software/increasing-model-throughput-with-variable-tensor-shape-computations/).
-To run either model with VTS, simply add `enable_vts: True` to the `model` section of the configuration YAML file for a training run.
-* T5 currently support pipeline execution mode, in which the entire model is loaded onto the Wafer-Scale Engine (WSE) and data streams across the layers.
-See [\[6\]](https://docs.cerebras.net/en/latest/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode) for further details.

 ## Code structure